MJRidder/Ridder-Muziek-Service/README.md

 - Footer
 - Gallery
 - Signup page
+--> tying the features to the user stories (e.g. get in touch button)

 Also add potential future features that would be relevant or are still to be implemented.